Coupon good for $100 OFF Initial Visit. Call now to apply discount: (818) 613-5357

 The answer to the question lies in the unique pharmacology of Suboxone® (generically known as buprenorphine).
-The truth is, Suboxone® is not really a new drug.
-It is itself a type of opiate drug that had been used extensively in Europe, and less so in the U.S. (in injectable form as an analgesic (anti-pain) medication.
-Its paradoxical usefulness in helping opiate addicted patients overcome their addiction was also recognized years ago, but, the F.D.A., much influenced by groups in the addiction treatment industry, delayed its approval for use to treat opiate addiction until the mid-2000’s.
+The truth is Suboxone® is not a new drug.
+It is itself a type of opiate drug used extensively in Europe, and less so in the U.S., as an injectable form of analgesic (anti-pain) medication.
+Its paradoxical usefulness in helping opiate-addicted patients overcome their addiction was also recognized years ago.
+But the F.D.A., much influenced by groups in the addiction treatment industry, delayed its approval for use to treat opiate addiction until the mid-2000s.

-Until President Clinton signed into law the Drug Abuse and Treatment Act of 2000 (DATA 2000), it was illegal to treat or maintain an addiction by the prescription of any controlled substances, with one exception – a tightly regulated, difficult to access system of maintenance by government regulated methadone clinics.
-The latter was problematic, because of the relatively low number of methadone clinics, their location in bad inner city neighborhoods, and the burden of the requirement of daily, or almost daily visits to obtain the medication.
-Aside from this problem, methadone itself is a problematic drug, which, unlike buprenorphine, did simply substitute addiction to heroin (or other opiate drugs), to another toxic, and in many cases, potentially life threatening drug.
-In all fairness, methadone is not without its advantages, the main one being the cost (it is very cheap).
+Until President Clinton signed into law the Drug Abuse and Treatment Act of 2000 (DATA 2000), it was illegal to treat or maintain an addiction by administering any controlled substances.
+There was one exception – a tightly regulated, challenging access maintenance system by government-regulated methadone clinics.
+It proved problematic because of the relatively low number of methadone clinics, their location in bad inner-city neighborhoods, and the burden of daily, or almost daily, visits to obtain the medication.

-Both buprenorphine and naturally produced endorphins give one a feeling of well being that is artificially achieved by opiate abusers using full mu agonists.
-While it is true the feeling of well being achieved by using buprenorphine is also artificial, it can be likened to replacing natural insulin with “artificial” insulin in a diabetic.
-While the diabetic can work on reducing or even eliminating his disease using natural methods such as weight loss and diet, many opiate addicts similarly need to work on their addiction’s using additional psycho-behavioral therapy.
+Both buprenorphine and naturally produced endorphins give one a feeling of well-being that is artificially achieved by opiate abusers using full mu agonists.
+While the feeling of well-being achieved by using buprenorphine is also artificial, it can be likened to replacing natural insulin with “artificial” insulin in a person with diabetes.
+A person with diabetes can reduce or even eliminate his disease using natural methods such as weight loss and diet.
+Similarly, many opiate addicts need to work on their addictions using additional psycho-behavioral therapy.

-I have seen many opiate addicts spontaneously go into remission with buprenorphine alone without psycho-behavioral therapy.
-Contrary to popular advice, most of my patients are able to achieve long term abstinence on Suboxone® alone.
+I have seen many opiate addicts spontaneously go into remission with buprenorphine alone, without psycho-behavioral therapy.
+Contrary to popular advice, most of my patients can achieve long-term abstinence on Suboxone® alone.